stensonb/tpdata/README.md

 ## LICENSE:

-Copyright (c) 2012 Ben Woodall
+MIT License (c) 2012 Ben Woodall

-Code hosted at git://ln.benwoodall.com/tpdata.git as ReadOnly.
-For Write access or send-email diffs: mail@benwoodall.com
+Fork it.
+Fix it.
+Push it.
+Pull it.